Canada has been working through pandemic conditions for six weeks now. Six weeks! That feels unreal when I write it down.

-It can be hard to stay positive during this pandemic.
-That’s why I decided to share some positive things that have come from all this at-home time.
+It can be hard to find positive things to say about this pandemic.
+That’s why I decided to share some simple, positive things that have come from all this at-home time.

 Despite the Coronovirus epidemic, I am greatly enjoying my time at home with my girls.
 Of course, some days are a struggle, but overall being at home and caring for my family is what I have longed to do since Emma was born.

-Here are seven positive things that have come from this pandemic:
+Here are seven simple, positive things that have come from this pandemic:

 Spending less money

 Despite losing my regular income, we are not overly suffering.
 I am receiving money from the government for staying home with the girls while school is operating online.
 And while our grocery bill is larger, we have only eaten a take-out meal twice in the past six weeks.

 For comparison’s sake, Patrick and I would eat two to three take-out dinners a week (including bagels from Tim Horton’s) while shuttling the kids back and forth to dance classes four nights a week.
 They would eat at home before an adult gets home to play chauffeur, but we would often not eat until 9pm, after they were both home and in bed.

 We also are not going to stores or movies for entertainment purposes.
 On weekends we would “go out” for something to do sometimes, and inevitably buy something we will eventually need, or we thought would be useful.
 (It was rarely me that thought we “needed” any of these things…) And we really loved taking in a Sunday afternoon movie while the kids were with their Nanny for the day.

 Related: Frugal tips from a working mom

 More time outside